 Are there any facilities to eat, sit, and smoke once through security?

-Once through security, our departure lounge offers facility’s to eat and drink as well as wi-fi, shopping, lounge facilities, children’s play area and money change/ATM facility’s.
+Once through security, our departure lounge has lots of places to eat and drink, as well as free wi-fi, shopping, lounges, children’s play area and money change/ATM facilities.

 However smoking is not permitted anywhere within the terminal building and there is no facility to smoke once through security.
 Smoking of e-cigarettes is also not permitted anywhere in the terminal building.

 If you have a pace maker or any other medical device that may be affected by walking through an archway metal detector, please advise our security officers prior to going through security.